syuja/GreenPlumSetup/inst/Master_Install.md

       gpcheck -f hostfile_gpcheck # gpcheck will check OS parameters
       #is likely to print errors

 Error produced by `gpcheck`:
       <p align="center"> ![xfs-error](https://github.com/syuja/GreenPlumSetup/blob/master/img/xfs_error.png)  </p>

 Go [here] (docs/FORMAT.md) to change the ephemeral driver's, `devb`, formatting.

-**SKIPPING `gpcheck` VALIDATION KEEPS PRODUCING SAME ERROR EVEN AFTER CHANGING MOUNT OPTIONS AND REMOUNTING**
+**Note:** Instance will be unable to restart if `fstab` is changed.
+The drive is ephemeral, upon restart it needs to be reformatted before remounting.

 **To Test the hardware (network, disk i/o, mem bandwidth) run gpcheckperf**
  1. create `hostfile_gpcheck`containing: